zero-radiance/zero-radiance.github.io/_source_/content/post/analytic_media.md

 ```

 If desired, it is possible to reduce divergence by utilizing `ChapmanUpperApprox` (with the cosine value of 0) instead of `ChapmanHorizontal`, but I will retain this version for clarity of exposition.

+### Computing Transmittance Integrals Using the Chapman Function

+Around 10 pages earlier, we were quite interested in evaluating the extinction-transmittance integral (Equations 10, 18, 22, 29).
+What about our spherical exponential distributions?
+Is the value of the integral still identical to opacity?

+Unsurprisingly, trying to evaluate the integral analytically is an unsurmountable task.
+However, that shouldn't stop us from finding out the answer.
+We can still evaluate the integral numerically, and since we know the likely outcome, we can simply plot and compare the two.

 ---